-AI Imaging Solutions.
-Following our acquisition of Zebra, renamed Nanox AI, in November 2021, we offer FDA cleared AI-based software imaging solutions to hospitals, health maintenance organizations ("HMOs"), integrated delivery networks ("IDNs"), pharmaceutical companies, marketplaces and insurers, that are designed to identify or predict undiagnosed or underdiagnosed medical conditions, through the mining of data of existing CT scans.
-We currently offer AI imaging population health solutions aimed at identifying underlying findings, which are correlated to osteoporosis and cardiovascular disease.
-In addition, we are currently in advanced stages of developing a product for fatty liver to help detect patients at risk for more advanced liver disease, such as non-alcoholic liver steatosis ("NASH").
+We offer FDA cleared AI-based software imaging solutions to hospitals, health maintenance organizations ("HMOs"), integrated delivery networks ("IDNs"), marketplaces, pharmaceutical companies and insurers that are designed to identify or predict undiagnosed or underdiagnosed medical conditions, through the mining of data of existing CT scans.
+We have entered into collaboration agreements with marketplaces for access and distribution of our Nanox AI solutions, and agreements with IDNs and hospitals with respect to our AI imaging solutions.
+We currently offer AI imaging population health solutions aimed at identifying underlying findings, which are correlated to osteoporosis, cardiovascular disease and fatty liver to help detect patients at risk for more advanced liver disease such as NASH.
 With our AI imaging population health solutions, we aim to further our mission to enable preventative healthcare through early detection.
-We also continue to maintain certain legacy contracts for AI imaging triage solutions.